david-bulte/angular-suspense/README.md

 ### Globally

-Provide app-suspense-default-templates component on the page
+Provide the app-suspense-default-templates component on your top page.

 ```angular2html
 @Component({